snorkleboy/Compression-visualizer/README.md

 ### simple recursive split

-For compressing an image One strategy is to have the first node be a single pixel of the midpoint of the picture thats expanded to be the entire area. that node is then split into four children making up the quadrants of the parent node.
+For compressing an image One strategy is to have the first node be a single pixel of the midpoint of the picture thats expanded to be the entire area. and filled with the average color of that space. that node is then split into four children making up the quadrants of the parent node.
 You can then generate an image to an abitrary depth.

 Here is a resursive solution for that task, where split() returns false once a certian pixel depth has been reached (block size)